jimliddle/OpenRouter-Client/README.md

 A fully-featured, beautifully designed modern chat client for the OpenRouter API, built entirely in a single, zero-dependency HTML file.

 No build steps.
 No frameworks.
 No external CDNs.
-Just download, open in your browser, and start chatting with hundreds of LLMs.
+Just download, open in your browser, and start chatting with hundreds of LLMs - https://jimliddle.github.io/OpenRouter-Client/

 <img width="924" height="512" alt="OpenRouter Chat Client Screenshot" src="https://github.com/user-attachments/assets/6ad61d3a-0a4d-4e0b-b65b-2c55654c949f" />